miketran238/dl4j-RNN-Word/README.md

 Modified version of DL4J-RNN to iterate through word instead of character.
 To run:
 1. Modify var fileLocation of GravesLSTMWordModellingExample to your training dataset
-2. Comment out the first try-catch in main method of to see if you can still run.
+2. Comment out the first try-catch in main method of GravesLSTMWordModellingExample to see if you can still run.
 If you cannot, please download depends.exe from this: https://drive.google.com/open?id=0B2CUmN6iobxCZWNQZjdfZVQ2czA

 Optional: